SpaceWalkPublishing/dbatch/about.md

 Florida is always exciting&mdash;the space activities, the weather, the politics.
 I'm professionally keyed into the space activities, my family and I are prepared as best we can for the weather, and the politics are something I hope I can help with.
 </p>
 <p>
 At the end of the day I think I can sit down and respectfully chat with anyone.
 I will listen, learn, and ask questions when necessary.
 I think we all share common ground.
 We can all agree children need special protection and attention, that everyone deserves a chance at happiness, and that we shouldn't make our planet uninhabitable.
+Let me know if you think I'm right or if I'm wrong.
 </p>